-Hand-washing is an interesting topic to discuss in the framework of the nail salon because it is extremely critical for both the health of the salon worker and the salon customer, and yet there are a lot of misconceptions and inconsistencies with regard to how hand-washing is implemented within the salon setting.
-There is also a lot of crossover between the typical clinical healthcare setting and the nail salon, yet hand-washing is not emphasized in the salon like it is in the clinic.
-Both the nail salon and the clinic setting provide services to the general public, so a customer with an active infection can easily enter the salon environment just as a sick patient visits the clinic.
+At some point we will all be back to our normal routines.
+Clients will happily return to their weekly scheduled manicures and salons will be open and buzzing.
+While hand washing has been a major topic during the COVID-19 epidemic, hand washing in the framework of the nail salon is extremely critical for both the health of the salon worker and the salon customer and yet there are a lot of misconceptions and inconsistencies with regard to how hand washing is implemented within the salon setting.
+There is also a lot of cross over between the typical clinical healthcare setting and the nail salon yet hand washing is not emphasized in the salon like it is in the clinic.
+Both the nail salon and the clinic setting provide services to the general public and so a customer with an active infection can easily enter the salon environment just as a sick patient visits the clinic.
 Salon services often require extremely close contact between technician and client.
 In fact, some may argue that there is closer contact in the salon where hands and feet are treated and massaged, often for long periods of time, than there is in most clinical settings where gowns, gloves and masks are often donned and encounters are brief.

 When to Wash?

 In the clinical setting, health care providers are taught to wash hands in the following scenarios when they are administering care.
 These are all also extremely important in the nail salon setting when providing nail care services.

 - Before patient (or customer) contact

 - When moving from a contaminated to a non-contaminated body site during patient care

 - After patient contact

 - After touching inanimate objects in the patient or client’s vicinity